 Watch the Triad Chord Scales - Major online guitar lesson by Chris Buono from Guitar Gym: Triad Chord Scales - Major

-You see what I mean?!
-Now we're playin' some chord scales with some juicy voice leading, well, leading the way!
 You'll see the other two voice leading scenarios when you start to dig in to the Workouts.
-As for the roman numeral system or Nashville numbering system it would still be as follows:
+As for the roman numeral system or Nashville numbering system it would go like this:

-Every Workout Group's first three Workouts will be eight bars in 4/4.
-The Workouts are split in four bar sections with the first starting out as Cycle 2 and ending in Cycle 7.
-The next four bars will reverse that by starting in Cycle 7 and end in Cycle 2.
+OK, here's how it works once again: Every Workout Group's first three Workouts will be eight bars in 4/4.
+The Workouts are split in four bar sections with the first starting out as Cycle 4 and ending in Cycle 5.
+The next four bars will reverse that by starting in Cycle 5 and end in Cycle 4.
 The fourth Workout will be what you're working towards in each Group with a six bar run in 7/4 up and down the 21 chord cycle.
 That's right, a non-stop 42 chord scale romp!
 Finally, all four Workouts will be played on all four three-string adjacent sets following the concept of Chordal Gravity and strictly adhering to Conveyor Belt Neck Vision.
-Told you it's on!